Man’s Best Friend:

 What is more, while the basic coping style used was very similar, the results of their efforts were pretty widely divergent.
 As were their methods.
 To say nothing of their motives.

 In addition to not being a sociopath, Sirius Black was also not a Legilimens.
-I suspect that he was possibly a potential Legilimens, but he was never introduced to that particular branch of magic as a boy nor learned to refine the skills that it requires, even though I suspect he may have possessed them.
+I suspect that he was possibly a potential Legilimens, but he appears to have never been introduced to that particular branch of magic as a boy nor trained to refine the skills that it requires, even though I believe he may have possessed them.
 By all indications, he did not know that legilimency even existed until some time after he had escaped from Azkaban and taken up residence in his family’s home.

 I suspect that he “read” people more or less by instinct, not through any conscious or magical analysis.
 And he only bothered to read selected individuals, not everyone he met.
 And once he had read them, and classified them, he didn’t bother to do so again.
 This was a mistake.
 People change.